 Once an enterprise activates RTBI, it would suffer greatly if it lost this capability.
 Instant reactions that made it competitive and efficient would be suddenly lost.
 Continuous availability of the RTBI system is of paramount importance.

 The first step is to choose an architecture that is especially resilient to failure.
 NonStop systems from HPE are an ideal solution.
-These totally redundant systems provide proven availabilities in excess of four 9s (less than one hour of downtime per year).
-Clusters of highly reliable industry-standard servers using RAID or mirroring storage are another choice and are configured to provide availabilities in the same range as HPE NonStop systems, but are much more complex to manage and generally have a higher total cost of ownership (TCO).
+These totally redundant systems provide proven availabilities in excess of four 9s (99.99% availability, equating to approximately 52 minutes and 32 seconds of downtime per year).
+Clusters of highly reliable industry-standard servers using redundant array of independent disks (RAID) or mirroring storage are another choice and are configured to provide availabilities in the same range as HPE NonStop systems, but are much more complex to manage and generally have a higher total cost of ownership (TCO).

 Though these solutions give reasonable protection against single component failures, they do nothing for disasters that take out an entire data center.
-The RTBI system must be backed up by a geographically remote site that takes over in the event of a primary site failure.
+The RTBI system must be backed up by a geographically remote site that takes over in the event of a primary site failure; this is called a fault tolerant solution.
 Otherwise, it might take days or weeks to replace the system, during which time normal business operations are severely impacted.

 Backup systems using magnetic tape to rebuild the database take days to recover and are unsuitable for RTBI system backup.
 Virtual tape eliminates some of the problems associated with magnetic tape, but virtual tape systems still take a prohibitively long time to recover.
 Data replication to a backup site provides a reasonably complete copy of the database, but following a primary site failure, the database must still be brought to a state of consistency, the applications started, the database opened, and the system tested before it is returned to operation.
-This strategy takes some time (minutes to hours) and is hindered by the same problem that the other backup strategies face, questioning whether or not the backup system will properly come up when it is brought into operation.
+This strategy takes some time (minutes to hours) and is hindered by the same problem that the other backup strategies face, which poses the question: will the backup system properly come up when it is brought into operation?

-The best “backup” for an RTBI system is a Continously Available, Active/Active System which provides for continuous availability.
+The best “backup” for an RTBI system is a continuously available, active/active system which provides for continuous availability.
 An active/active system comprises two or more geographically-dispersed nodes that are already up and running, with each node actively processing and sharing the application load with the other nodes.
 If a node fails, transactions (or users) must be switched from the failed node to the surviving nodes, a switch that can be done in seconds.

 The primary advantages of having an RTBI active backup are twofold.
 First, failover is accomplished in seconds.
 Users of the RTBI facilities may not even know that a failure has occurred.
 Second, the failover process itself does not fail.
 Since the backup system is already up and running, it is known that it is fully operational, and its operation is being verified with every transaction it processes.

 For some applications or other operational reasons an active/active RTBI configuration may not be possible.
-An alternative which may be used in such cases is known as Sizzling-Hot-Takeover (SZT, also known as “Sizzling-Hot-Standby”).
+An alternative configuration that may be used in such cases is known as sizzling-hot-takeover (SZT), also known as sizzling-hot-standby.
 The only difference between this alternative and an active/active configuration is that the standby system is not actually processing transactions, in all other respects it is identical, and shares all the advantages of an active/active system.